IntroToCompBioLSU/week9/week9.md

   - The name of any arguments that you provide in the parentheses can be accessed with that variable name inside the function.
   - The part in the quotes is known as the docstring.
 It documents what your function does.
 Running `help(myNewFunc)` then allows anyone to see what your function is about.
   - Each function can contain as many lines of code as you want/need, as long as they are all indented by the same amount.
+  - Many functions end with `return` statements.
+The point of the return statement is to make the value of a variable available to be saved or manipulated.
+Return statements, when included, are always the last line in a function definition.
+Here's an example: def factorial(num): product = 1 while (num > 0): product = product * num num = num - 1 return product

+        myNum = factorial(5)

 ## References